dclelland/3LED/README.md

 - Menu configuration
     - Look into NSMenuDelegate and that special run loop thing
     - Will need to add timeouts to connection request

-- Colors
-    - getHue:saturation:brightness:alpha: not valid for the NSColor NSCalibratedWhiteColorSpace

 ### Design